Pimmz/Project-4/README.md

 - **Should Have**: adds significant value, but not vital (*the rest ~20% of stories*)
 - **Nice to Have**: has small impact if left out (*20% of stories*)
 - **Won't Have**: not a priority for this iteration

+## Security Features and Defensive Design

+### User Authentication

+- Django's @method_decorator is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the login page.
+- Django's conditional statement {% if user.is_authenticated %} was also used to ensure certain pages were only accessible to login users.

+### Form Validation

+- If incorrect or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.

+### Database Security

+- The database url and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to
+  Github.
+- ERROR The cloudinary API key was previously pushed to GitHub.
+This was due to my workspace being deleted unforseeably and then a miss communicated between a
+  tutor and myself.
+The exposed key is no longer in use and has been replaced with a new key to prevent any security issues."
+- Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.

 ## Testing